ktht/asetup/README.md

 source setup_venv.sh -v -i jupyter torch # in the container
 ```

+Note that setting up `panda` does not work in this container; for that you need vanilla `el9` container.

 Make sure that your `/path/to/pem/certs` contains `userkey.pem` and `usercert.pem` files, and that `/path/to/vomses` includes a file called `atlas-voms-atlas-auth.app.cern.ch` with the following contents:
 ```
 "atlas" "voms-atlas-auth.app.cern.ch" "443" "/DC=ch/DC=cern/OU=computers/CN=atlas-auth.web.cern.ch" "atlas"